 Here at home, I met with my fellow Officers of the Legislature at the new offices of my colleague François Boileau, the French Language Services Commissioner.
 It was an excellent opportunity to discuss best practices and how we serve Ontarians.
 And I met with the City of Toronto’s accountability officers - the Ombudsman, Auditor General, Lobbyist Registrar and Integrity Commissioner - and discussed some of our common challenges.

 And finally, it was my pleasure to join our Office’s Run for the Cure team, the Ombudsman Watchdogs on October 2 – the team’s ninth year participating in the Canadian Breast Cancer Foundation’s fundraising event.

 There are many ways to stay informed about the goings-on at our office.
-Subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.
+Subscribe to our newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, and check our website for regular updates.